MilesMena/battle_of_wits/README.md

 -

 Joel:
-- add relative path instead of full path.
+- DONE: add relative path instead of full path.
--add a restrictions to the amount of questions -visualize the results
+- add a restrictions to the amount of questions
+- visualize the results
--
+- Add few shot prompting
+    - 1-2 example: question and answer

 # Questions